+- A. Eight dollars (\$8) may be reimbursed for an overtime meal.
+An overtime meal allowance of eight dollars (\$8) will only be provided when an employee is required to work two (2) hours contiguous to the employee's regular work shift of at least eight (8) hours.
+An employee who works an alternate work schedule with a shift in excess of eight (8) hours shall only be eligible for an overtime meal allowance of eight dollars (\$8) when required to work two (2) hours contiguous to such a work shift. - B. No overtime meal allowance will be paid to an employee working overtime on a regular day off or holiday unless the employee works two (2) or more hours in excess of the number of hours worked on the employee's regularly scheduled workdays.

 A. Eight dollars (\$8) may be reimbursed for an overtime meal.
-An overtime meal allowance of eight dollars (\$8) will only be provided when an employee is required to work two (2) hours contiguous to his/her regular work shift of at least eight (8) hours.
-An employee who works an alternate work schedule with a shift in excess of eight (8) hours shall only be eligible for an overtime meal allowance of eight dollars (\$8) when required to work two (2) hours contiguous to such a work shift.

-B. No overtime meal allowances will be paid to employees who are working overtime on a regular day off or holiday unless they work two (2) or more hours in excess of the number of hours worked on their regularly scheduled workdays.

-A. Eight dollars (\$8) may be reimbursed for an overtime meal.
-An overtime meal allowance of eight dollars (\$8) will only be provided when an employee is required to work two (2) hours contiguous to his/her regular work shift of at least eight (8) hours.
+An overtime meal allowance of eight dollars (\$8) will only be provided when an employee is required to work two (2) hours contiguous to the employee's regular work shift of at least eight (8) hours.
 An employee who works an alternate work schedule with a shift in excess of eight (8) hours shall only be eligible for an overtime meal allowance of eight dollars (\$8) when required to work two (2) hours contiguous to such a work shift.